 Education is one of the most important predictors of people’s life chances.
 Better-educated people are more likely to be in work and tend to earn more.
 At the age of 40, the median university graduate earns roughly 80% more than the median non-graduate.
 And the influence of education doesn’t stop there.
 Education shapes a range of other outcomes, including health, criminality, and even happiness.
 That’s why explaining differences in educational attainment is essential to understanding lifetime inequalities.

 Does everyone get the same start in school?

-Education inequalities beyond the school years
+How do education inequalities develop beyond the school years?

 After finishing compulsory education, people choose different educational pathways.
 Some students take the well-trodden academic track, completing A Levels and going on to university.
 Others enter the further education system, with a vast – and often confusing – set of qualifications to choose from.
 As part of our study, we ask how the UK’s post-compulsory education system affects existing attainment gaps.
 Does the current system allow the roughly 18% of students who don’t achieve five good GCSEs to get ‘back on track’?
 Do the higher and further education systems provide the necessary training and qualifications to support young people in their future careers and help those who need to upskill later in life?

 To answer these questions, we draw on robust research evidence and data analysis, as well as consider what the UK can learn from the education systems of other countries.
 Educational inequalities are nuanced and complex – but the Deaton Review provides comprehensive analysis that cuts across the whole of the education system to help us understand where the biggest challenges lie, and what we can do about them.